scoville/uv_group_management_template/README.md

     1. Install packages to virtual python (recommended) or
     2. Install packages to system default python

-we recommended install packages to virtual python instead of system default python since this is not only sample and strictly foreward but also no extra `requirement.txt` will be generated
+we recommended install packages to virtual python instead of system default python since this is not only sample and strictly forward but also no extra `requirement.txt` will be generated

 ## Procedures